Battle of Buena Vista: Public reaction in the U.S.

-Simultaneous with Buena Vista was Scott’s landing at Veracruz, to push into the Mexican heartland and take the capital.
+Simultaneous with Buena Vista was Scott's landing at Veracruz, to push into the Mexican heartland and take the capital.
 When news did arrive, it was characterized as a glorious victory of a small and intrepid U.S. army against the far larger force of Mexicans.
-Taylor’s hard-fought victory at Buena Vista overshadowed Scott's successful taking of Veracruz after a lengthy bombardment that produced few American casualties, but rather many Mexican civilian casualties.
+Taylor's hard-fought victory at Buena Vista overshadowed Scott's successful taking of Veracruz after a lengthy bombardment that produced few American casualties, but many Mexican civilian casualties.

 Written accounts and images

 There were a number of contemporaneous or nearly contemporaneous accounts of the battle on both sides of the conflict.
 Captain James Henry Carleton fought at Buena Vista and remained in the area in the occupation forces.
 During his time he revisited the battlefield and set down remembrances of the combat.
 There were other soldier accounts, including George C. Furber's Twelve Months Volunteer; Benjamin Franklin Scribner, and Samuel French also published accounts of their participation.
 Lieutenant Lew Wallace was not present at the battle, but visited the battle ground a few days later, writing a vivid account of sight and smell.
 "There the wrecks lay in awful significance--dead men and horses, bayonets, accoutrements, broken muskets, hats, caps, cartridge paper, fragments of clothing. the earth and rocks were in places black with blood, here splotch, there a little rill."
 He also noted the large pit graves of fallen soldiers of both sides.

 A great many images of the battle were produced for public consumption in the U.S., the most famous of which is the scene of battle done from a sketch by Taylor's aide-de-camp, Major Eaton.
 Eaton made notes of the battlefield, recorded the topography, and queried other battle participants.
 The published battle scene was large, (19 1/4 inches x 29 1/4 inches; 48.9 x 74.9 cm.).
 It was offered for sale to the public on September 15, 1847, while the war continued.
 In contemporary accounts, it was praised for its accuracy concerning the topography as well as its beauty.
 A modern assessment of the battle scene points to the inconsistencies common among battle scenes; that is, the reduction of troop numbers and oversimplification of movement.
 Many images depict the fierce nature of the combat and the captions of some of the images seek to highlight the valor of particular troops and asserting the U.S. victory.
 Carl Nebel's painting is part of a series he did, documenting battles of the war, illustrating journalist George Wilkins Kendall's The War Between the United States and Mexico, Illustrated, but Kendall did not visit the Buena Vista battle ground, and likely neither did Nebel.
 Kendall credited Carleton's account of Captain John P. O'Brien's holding the U.S. line and control of the guns.
 Nebel does not credit Eaton's lithograph of the battle scene.